42 Icebreakers for High School Students That Really Work

 By middle school and high school, students tend to know instinctively the rules they need to follow.
 Give them ownership by letting them draw up the class constitution.
 Brainstorm expectations for a good classroom, then create the guidelines they’ll need to follow to make that happen.
 Craft the language and have everyone sign.
 This is a project that can take more than one day, but it’s especially fun in social studies, history, and government classes.
 Get a free online lesson to walk you through the process here.

 From day one, you’ve got an agenda with lesson plans ready to go, of course.
 You’ve probably got standards to follow and routine projects you do every year.
 But that doesn’t mean you can’t take time on the first day to find out what your students really want to know.
-Post a few anchor charts around the room with the following questions.
+Post a few anchor charts around the room with the questions listed below.
 Have kids circulate and write their answers on the charts.
 Then, look each one over as a class and talk about the responses.
-Try these questions:
+Try these:

 • What do you think you’ll learn in this class this year?